TalaoDAO/credible/test/BDD/register_portfolio.md

-# Create a cloud credential portfolio and request a Professional Experience Assessment to a company.
+# Register a credential portfolio

 User wants to register a portfolio with his Talao wallet.
 So he can use it to display publicly credentials and to request new ones.